lightrao/nextjs-moralis-metamask-connect-24/README.md

 # nextjs-moralis-metamask-connect-24

-This is a minimalistic project to show us how we can connect to metamask using web3modal in nextjs / react.
+This is a minimalistic project to show us how we can connect to metamask using moralis in nextjs / react.

 ## Requirements